Get us in your inbox

 • price 2 of 4

-The ICA's spacious Seaport home is the cultural cornerstone of the waterfront.
-With its 65,000-square-foot floor space, the dramatic glass-walled building houses galleries, a theater and a café.
-Founded in 1936 as the Boston Museum of Modern Art, the museum changed its name to the ICA in 1948, as a way of distancing itself from the partisan associations of “modern.”
+One of America’s oldest contemporary museums, the ICA's spacious Seaport home is the cultural cornerstone of the waterfront.
+Within its 65,000-square-foot floor space, the dramatic glass-walled building houses galleries, a theater, and a café.
+Whether it’s a film, a performance or traditional visual media, the ICA engages your senses in the most unique ways (past exhibits have included two-story slides).
 Today, the museum prides itself on being a platform for offbeat, sometimes challenging, contemporary works.
 For a lighter experience, catch a concert or DJ set on the breezy, scenic back deck.
+During the summer, take the water taxi (included in admission price) to the ICA Watershed in East Boston for unique seasonal installations.

 • Museums